Protecting Migrant WorkersThe Unacceptably High Cost of Labor

 How a deeper dive into our supply chain led to a new Migrant Worker Standard

-When we began auditing our textile mills for social responsibility practices several years ago, we were alarmed to learn that foreign migrant workers in our mills in Taiwan were paying steep recruitment fees to get a job.
-They often borrow money to cover these fees, which can create an almost impossible financial burden for workers already struggling to make a living.
-Because of labor shortages in certain countries, such as Taiwan, migrant laborers are heavily used in various industries, including apparel manufacturing.
-A September 2017 report from the International Labor Organization and Walk Free Foundation estimates at 16 million people are trapped in conditions of forced labor around the globe, and 44% of those people work in either the construction, manufacturing or agriculture and fishing sectors.
+Because of labor shortages in some countries, foreign migrant laborers are heavily used in various industries, including apparel manufacturing.
+When we began auditing our textile mills for social responsibility practices several years ago, we were alarmed to learn that migrant workers in our mills in Taiwan were having to pay steep recruitment fees to get a job.
+They often borrow money to cover the fees, which can create an almost impossible financial burden for workers already struggling to make a living.
 To make matters worse, most of the recruitment fees are legal, though many recruitment brokers charge fees above legal limits.

 We hold our suppliers to high standards, and these practices are inconsistent with our values and mission.
 We decided to begin working to eliminate them in our supply chain and collaborate with others to do so industry-wide.
 Because there are not many brands or suppliers working on this issue in a deliberate manner, we are working to raise awareness and share our learnings to accelerate change in the industry.

 We hired two full-time experts to begin the process, but soon found there were few examples of how to effect change at this tier in the supply chain.
 Unlike finished-goods factories, which are known as Tier 1 suppliers, most textile mills (Tier 2 suppliers) have never been audited for their human rights practices, as most apparel brands do not monitor this deep in the supply chain.